Paine Field: Ground transportation

 Paine Field's passenger terminal is located west of the intersection of Airport Road and 100th Street SW.
 Airport Road continues south towards State Route 99 and Interstate 5, the region's two primary north–south highways, and north towards State Route 526.
 State Route 526, a short freeway spur, connects the Paine Field area to Mukilteo and Everett via Interstate 5 and Evergreen Way.

 Public transportation

 The passenger terminal has two bus stops that are served by Community Transit and Everett Transit.
-A bus stop in the departures/arrivals area of the terminal is served by Everett Transit Route 8 with direct service to Everett Station.
-Community Transit operates one route along Airport Road, serving stops that are within walking distance of the terminal.
+A bus stop in the departures/arrivals area of the terminal is served by Everett Transit Route 8 with direct service to Everett Station and by Community Transit Route 907 with peak service to Everett, Marysville, Smokey Point and Stanwood.
+Community Transit operates another route along Airport Road, serving stops that are within walking distance of the terminal.
 The Swift Green Line, a bus rapid transit route, debuted in late March 2019 and connects Paine Field to Seaway Transit Center, south Everett, Mill Creek, and northern Bothell.
 It runs every 10 minutes midday on weekdays and 20 minutes at other times.

 Sound Transit, the regional transit system, also plans to build a Link light rail extension to Everett in 2036, with a stop in the Paine Field area.